5W Public Relations Continues Expansion of Israel PR Practice Area

 NEW YORK, July 28, 2020 /PRNewswire/ -- 5W Public Relations, one of the largest independently-owned PR firms in the U.S., announced today its continued expansion serving Israel-based businesses, making the agency a leading provider of PR and digital services for Israeli companies launching or looking to extend their reach in North America.

 5W added several impressive Israeli tech and investor clients in just the last year, including: Dragontail, Bond, Carbyne, JVP, Hetz Ventures, Wisdo, Granulate, Spike, Diagnostic Robotics, ScoutCam and more.
-In addition, 5W is agency of record for established global entities such as ironSource, and several high-growth companies and venture capital firms including Payoneer, PICO Partners, SparkBeyond, SodaStream, ContentSquare [acquired Clicktail], Kaltura, HiBob, Kryon, BioCatch, Ubimo, CNVRG, Apester, BlueMail, AuraAir, Snappy App, MySizeID, Lumenis and EZbra.
+In addition, 5W is agency of record for established global entities such as ironSource, and several high-growth companies and venture capital firms including Payoneer, PICO Partners, SparkBeyond, SodaStream, ContentSquare [acquired Clicktail], Kaltura, Hibob, Kryon, BioCatch, Ubimo, CNVRG, Apester, Blix Inc., AuraAir, Snappy App, MySizeID, Lumenis and EZbra.

 The PR firm was named 2020 PR agency of the year by the American Business Awards.